 Device Security from the Manufacturing Perspective

-In this post, we will talk specifically about the key security measures that should be designed into the product by your device manufacturer if you are a product integrator or value added reseller, so that others further down the chain can implement proper security.
+Let's talk about the key security measures that should be designed into the product by your device manufacturer if you are a systems integrator or value added reseller, so that others further down the chain can implement proper security.
 For example, if you are seeking to incorporate one or more vendors’ embedded modules and radio frequency products into your product design, it is important to review the security measures taken in the manufacturing phase.

 In these instances, the devices must enable secure functionality.
 The device manufacturer’s responsibility is to build in secure features, which can then be implemented by the integrator or end-user.
 As a best practice, the manufacturer should include a comprehensive set of controls that can be enabled as needed.
 These controls are essentially the laws that govern the product and ensure it behaves in a secure manner.
 In this article, we refer to this set of controls as a “manufacturer security framework.”